 To have the credits earned abroad transferred to your WU program as well as the IBW international experience approved (if applicable), a copy of the authenticated certificate, the completed F35 form and the supplementary forms must besubmitted to the Study Regulations & Credit Transfer office within three months ofexpiration of the contract period.

-Within three months of the official expiration of the exchange semester, a copy of the recognition notice must be submitted to the IO Front Office (or to the grant office via email) and the Exchange Report must be uploaded to the Online Services for Students.
+Within three months of the official expiration of the exchange semester, a copy of the recognition notice must be submitted to the IO Front Office (or to the grant office via email) and the exchange report must be uploaded to the Online Services for Students.
 Attention: Students who fail to provide proof of academic achievement or fail to meet the required deadlines have to repay the entire grant!
 Templates for the exchange report are available for master's students as well as for bachelor's students.

 Students who receive a federal scholarship: The SB-AS2 form has to be confirmed bythe Regulations & Credit Transfer office.